Wolff potentials and nonlocal equations of Lane-Emden type

-Embedding theorems and Sobolev-Poincar\'e type inequalities for $W^{h,q}$ with $q\geq 1$ can be found in \cite[Section~6]{DiPaVa1}, see also \cite[Section~4]{Co1}.
+Embedding theorems and Sobolev--Poincar\'e type inequalities for the space $W^{h,q}$ with $q\geq 1$ can be found in \cite[Section 6]{DiPaVa1}, see also \cite[Section 4]{Co1}.
 Surprisingly, they continue to hold for the case $q<1$ as well, which is a difference between classical and fractional Sobolev spaces.
 To show this, we first recall an elementary inequality. \begin{lemma} Let $q \in (0,1)$.
 There exists a constant $c(q)>0$ such that

 \end{lemma}